SDL-Hercules-390/hyperion/readme/README.HDL.md

 #### STEP 3
-Add your exported function declarations to END of "hexterns.h":
+Add your exported function declarations to END of [hexterns.h](/hexterns.h):

 ```
     /* Functions in module xxxxxxx.c */